Neil O'Donnell

 Neil Kennedy O'Donnell (born July 3, 1966) is an American former professional football quarterback who played in the National Football League (NFL) for 14 seasons.
 He played college football for the Maryland Terrapins and was selected by the Pittsburgh Steelers in the third round of the 1990 NFL draft.
-During his six seasons with the Steelers, O'Donnell received Pro Bowl honors and helped lead them to a Super Bowl appearance in Super Bowl XXX.
+During his six seasons with the Steelers, O'Donnell received Pro Bowl honors and helped lead them to an appearance in Super Bowl XXX.
 After leaving Pittsburgh, he was a member of the New York Jets for two seasons and the Cincinnati Bengals for one.
-O'Donnell spent his last five seasons mostly as a backup with the Tennessee Titans.
+O'Donnell spent his last five seasons as Steve McNair's backup on the Tennessee Titans, seeing playing time in relief of an injured McNair with the team that would appear in Super Bowl XXXIV.

 Early life

 Neil Kennedy O'Donnell was born on July 3, 1966, in Morristown, New Jersey, and grew up in Madison, New Jersey, where he played high school football at Madison High School.
 His four older brothers played for local coaching legend Ted Monica and won state championships.
 Stephen O’Donnell was an All-State quarterback who went on to play for Duke.
 Coach Monica had retired by the time Neil enrolled at Madison High School, but mentored him throughout much of his young football life.
 O'Donnell was the star of the Dodgers varsity team as a sophomore and junior, but the team won just three games in those two seasons.
 During his senior year as quarterback, O'Donnell led the team to a respectable 4–2–3 season in 1985.
 Coach Bobby Ross recruited him to the University of Maryland despite lacking the stats and honors of other high school stars.